From Gilead to Bousbir

 French colonial postcard titled “Une femme à Fez.”
 One of many eroticised images produced and circulated to satisfy European fantasies of North African women.

-In The Handmaid’s Tale, the silence is broken by June’s voiceover - narration as testimony, spoken from inside the system that tries to erase her.
-In Bousbir, no such voices remain in the record.
+In The Handmaid’s Tale, that silence is broken by June’s voiceover - narration as testimony, spoken from inside the very system that seeks to erase her.
+It is an act of resistance, not a permission.
+In Bousbir, no such voices remain.
 The archive is built from the outside: doctors, officials, photographers.
 It is a structure of absence.
-As Saidiya Hartman asks, how can we revisit these scenes of subjection without replicating the violence that silenced them in the first place?

 Bousbir, for all its documentation, is a place of erasure.
 There are maps, medical files, financial records, photographs.
 The archive is full.
 But it is full of other people speaking: doctors, photographers, colonial officials.